naghim/NiceStalker/README.md

 :negative_squared_cross_mark: **Automatic startup:** If required, NiceStalker can automatically start up on system boot, ensuring that you never miss out on any important alerts.

-:negative_squared_cross_mark: **Easy-to-use interface for configuring the app** NiceStalker offers an intuitive interface to configure the bot's settings.
+:white_check_mark: **Easy-to-use interface for configuring the app** NiceStalker offers an intuitive interface to configure the bot's settings.
 You can easily adjust your notification preferences without the need to use any command-line commands directly.

 ## Installation